-It won’t be long before we are flipping our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
-And warmer air means drier air that can influence our overall health.
-You may have never thought about monitoring humidity levels in your home, or maybe you’re trying to find just the perfect balance.
+It won’t be long before we are adjusting our thermostats to provide us warmer air and make our homes nice and cozy during the colder temps.
+And warmer air equates to drier air that can influence our overall health.
+You may have never considered monitoring humidity levels inside, or maybe you’re trying to find just the perfect balance.
 We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for you?

 There are a couple factors you’ll need to consider when looking at a whole-home humidifier.

-- Size—The humidifier’s size and capacity is based on gallons per day of operation.
+- Size—The size and capacity of a humidifier is based on gallons per day of operation.
 One way to find out what size you want is to take your total floor area and multiply it by the height of your home’s ceiling.
-This will help determine how many gallons per hour is needed and be a guide as you assess your options.
+This will help determine how many gallons per hour you will need and be a guide as you assess your options.

 - Budget—There are initial costs when purchasing the humidifier equipment, but it’s important to also consider how much money will go into operation and maintenance.
 There are many models that can help meet the needs in your home while adhering to a budget you are comfortable with.